Service Business Vs Product Business

 - There are companies that manufacture products but don’t necessarily offer any service.

 For instance, companies making roofing materials are responsible for the research and development of various materials.
 This includes prototyping, testing, manufacturing, sales, and distribution.

 The roofing materials are primarily used by roofing companies or roofers.
 The installations of materials, repairs, replacements, upgrades and even upkeep are the responsibility of the roofers.
 Hence, the roofers are a service company.
 Their expertise is about servicing roofing needs but not manufacturing the materials.

 However, there are roofing companies that manufacture the materials and also attend to the after-sales services.
 This includes installation, repair, replacement and upkeep through a network of certified roofers or franchise.
 In this scenario, the company is a service and product business at the same time.

-There are many such simple examples that can be used to understand the basic assessment of service business vs. product business.
-The local convenience store is a service business but the companies making the goods sold at the convenience store are a product business.
+There are many such simple examples that help to better understand the basic assessment of service business vs. product business.
+The local convenience store being in the merchandising business is a service industry.
+The companies making the goods sold at the convenience store are a product business.

 Both service businesses and product businesses have their fair share of advantages and disadvantages, or rewards and challenges.
 Here are some of the pros and cons of both.

-- A service business can be easier to start because making a product often involves a substantial capital investment.
-It is a high risk business plan but it also has high rewards.
+- A service type of business can be easier to start because making a product often involves a substantial capital investment.
+It is a high-risk business plan but it also has high rewards.
 Service businesses usually have very little operating margins because most of the costs are overhead expenses.
 Product businesses can have higher than 50% profit margins while service businesses can have as little as 5%.

-• A service business is more demanding because a company has to be perennially available catering to the needs of the customers.
+- A service business is more demanding because a company has to be perennially available catering to customer needs.
 A product business can make a sale and may not have to keep attending to anything else, unless there is a problem with the product.
-Also, many product businesses outsource their services or servicing tasks to third party organizations
+Also, many product businesses outsource their services or servicing tasks to third-party organizations.